LMEye: An Interactive Perception Network for Large Language Models: Experiment

-\textbf{VQA with Long Answer}.
-We mainly evaluate various IPN variants on the constructed evaluation benchmark: in-detail image description and visual question-answering tasks.
-The experimental results are shown in Table~\ref{our_result}.
-According to the experimental results, we can see that multimodal instruction-tuned IPN models significantly improve almost all generative metrics.
-Combined with the given examples from this dataset shown in Figure~\ref{fig:cases_2}, we suggest that the multimodal instruction-following tuning approach is helpful for LLMs to achieve an image understanding capability similar to GPT-4.
-From the cases shown in Figure~\ref{fig:cases_2}, we find that IPN (Bloomz-7b1) could understand the intent of various questions and generate an accurate response.
-Compared with LLaVA (Vicuna-7b), MiniGPT-4, and BLIP-2, which incorporate the static visual information for different questions about an image, our method can obtain corresponding visual information relevant to the human input question (query) and generate more accurate responses (see the comparative performance shown in Table~\ref{our_result} and Figure~\ref{fig:cases_compara}).
-Moreover, the overall learnable parameters for IPN variants with four linear layers are about 25M, less than LLaVA and other models.
+\textbf{VQA with Long Answer and In-detail Description}.
+We mainly evaluate various LMEye variants on the constructed evaluation benchmark: in-detail image description and visual question-answering tasks.
+According to the experimental results shown in Table~\ref{our_result}, we can see that multimodal instruction-tuned LMEye models significantly improve almost all generative metrics.
+Combined with the given examples shown in top part of Figure~\ref{fig:cases_1}, we suggest that the multimodal instruction-following tuning approach is helpful for LLMs to achieve an image understanding capability similar to GPT-4.
+In addition, we find that LMEye (Bloomz-7b1) could understand the intent of various questions and generate an accurate response.
+Compared with LLaVA (Vicuna-7b), MiniGPT-4, and BLIP-2, which incorporate the static visual information for different questions about an image, our method can obtain corresponding visual information relevant to the human queries and generate more accurate responses (see comparative performances in Tables and Figure~\ref{fig:cases_1}).

-\textbf{In-detail Image Description}.
 Unlike the multimodal instruction-following data used by MiniGPT-4 and LLaVA, we introduce the artwork description data as part of instruction-tuning data and thus improve the model's capability to understand the artwork.
-Judging from the sample shown in Figure~\ref{fig:cases_1}, we observe that LLMs could utilize their stored knowledge to present sufficient analysis for the artwork.
-Compared to the artwork analysis, the in-detail description of a natural image focuses more on the comprehensiveness of visual information, e.g., the bottom description illustrated in Figure~\ref{fig:cases_compara} mainly presents the salient aspects of image.
+We observe that LLMs could utilize their stored knowledge to present sufficient analysis for the artwork, as the Artwork understanding shown in in Figure~\ref{fig:cases_1}.
 From Table~\ref{our_result}, we also observe that the improvement of detailed image description ability mainly comes from using relevant instruction data.
-Our method mainly improves the performance of LVLMs on VQA tasks with various queries.
+Our method mainly improves the performance of MLLMs on VQA tasks with various queries.
 We present more cases in Appendix.
+In conclusion, the ablation experiments of LMEye variants show that the proposed interactive perception network could be play-and-plug in various large language models and improve the overall performance by incorporating request-based interacted visual information module.